KartikC137/Smart-Contract-Development/foundry-decentralized-lottery/Notes.md

 # Test

+### Levels of Testing:

+// unit
+// integrations
+// forked
+// stagin <- run tests on a mainnent or testnet

 - Fuzz testing:
   Fuzz testing is a software testing technique that involves intentionally feeding invalid data into a program to find bugs, errors, and security risks.